Vote AMC911 for Best Foundation Company in Hampton Roads! Voting Open From June 3 - June 30

 Shrinkage Cracks

-All concrete shrinks to some extent as it dries and cures (i.e., hardens).
+All concrete shrinks to some extent as it dries and cures.
 However, the shrinkage will be even more significant if there’s too much water in the concrete mix.
 Shrinkage cracks often occur around the corners of things.
 For example, suppose you pour concrete around a square column.
 In that case, you could end up with hairline cracks radiating from the corners of the column.
-These types of cracks are not surface cracks.
-Shrinkage cracks go through the entire thickness of the slab.
+Shrinkage cracks are not shallow cracks - they go through the entire thickness of the slab.

 Expansion Cracks